sinhoodoowu/ShuaiWu.github.io/_pages/about.md

   - /about.html
 ---

 HEllO WORLD!
-My name is Shuai Wu （In Chinese, 吴帅).
+My name is Shuai Wu（In Chinese, 吴帅).
 I'm a Second year Ph.D student at Auburn University.
 I obtained my bachelor degree from [Department of Resources and Materials, Northeastern University] in 2017.

 Previously, I had four-year industry experience in Exxon Mobil and C&D Technology in Shanghai, where i got multiple industry friends and experts in different materials area.